janm-dev/web/readme.md

 ## Licence

-The janm.ml website is licensed under the [European Union Public License 1.2](http://ec.europa.eu/idabc/eupl.html) or later.
+The janm.ml website (with the exception of our legal notices, which are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)) is licensed under the [European Union Public License 1.2](http://ec.europa.eu/idabc/eupl.html) or later.